bhisaac/5eFP/5eFP-SRD.md

 ### Water Whip (Action)

-You spend your discarded action to take the Attack action, creating a whip of water that shoves and pulls a creature to unbalance it.
+You take the Attack action, creating a whip of water that shoves and pulls a creature to unbalance it.
 You can use this feature before or after making an attack.
 A creature you can see within 6 squares of you must make a DEX check.
 On a failed check, the creature takes 2 bludgeoning damage, and you can either knock it prone or pull it up to 5 squares closer to you.
 On a successful check, the creature takes half as much damage, and you don’t pull it or knock it prone.

 ## Way of the Open Hand